-Parasite’s main theme is the social gap.
 There’s a huge gulf between being poor and being rich.
 When you’re poor, it’s hard to cross over to the other side.
-When you’re rich, there are lots of barriers you can put in place to protect yourself from poor people.
+When you’re rich, there are barriers you can put in place to protect yourself from poor people.

-This hierarchy is there in the film’s opening scene.
+These hierarchies are everywhere in Parasite.
 The Kim’s apartment is below ground level, with a window that looks up at the street.
 The rest of the world looks down on the Kim family – drunk people even urinate on them.

-The family’s journey in the film is a universal one: moving up in life.
+The family’s aspiration is a universal one: moving up in life.
 At the start of the film, they’re at the bottom of society, and literally at the bottom of their town.
-Infiltrating the Park’s home is one way to climb the social ladder.
+Infiltrating the Parks’ home is one way to climb the social ladder.

 When they get there, a flood has destroyed their home and all their belongings.
 As if to hammer home how much trouble they’re now in, sewage spurts back up and into the apartment: they’re literally in the shit.

-Of course, being so poor is its own punishment – having so little to lose, they’re also most likely to lose everything.
-The flood may illustrate this, but in fact the Kims are already financially drowning at the start of the film.
+Of course, being so poor is its own punishment: having so little to lose means they’re also most likely to lose everything.
+The flood hammers it home, but in fact the Kims are financially drowning long before this.

 The basement as metaphor